European Shares Inch Higher In Cautious Trade

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Börsen schließen auf rotem Terrain -- ATX verliert letztlich -- DAX schliesst knapp unter der Nulllinie -- Asiens Börsen schließen im Plus
+Börse aktuell - Live TickerSpannungen zwischen China und Taiwan rücken in den Hintergrund: ATX letztlich im Plus -- DAX schließt in Grün -- Asiens Börsen zum Handelsschluss fester

-Der heimische Aktienmarkt tendierte zum Wochenstart leichter.
-Der deutsche Leitindex beendet den Handelstag mit marginalen Verlusten.
-Die asiatischen Aktienmärkte präsentierten sich in Grün.
-An der Wall Street ging es etwas abwärts.
+Der heimische Aktienmarkt verbuchte am Donnerstag moderate Gewinne.
+Der deutsche Leitindex präsentierte sich stärker.
+Asiens Börsen zeigten sich am Donnerstag mit positiver Tendenz.